Rakesh-Mourya-G/xen-orchestra/docs/troubleshooting.md

 ## Configuration

-XOA is a virtual appliance running Debian with Xen Orchestra installed.
+XOA is a virtual appliance running Debian with CloudVisor installed.
 If you have any problems, the first thing to do is to use our check service by running the `xoa check` command in a terminal:

 ```console
 $ xoa check